EHMC 2026 Conference Programme

 This session will present WHO’s whole-system approach to quality of care.
 It will link regional vision and tools with practical Member State experience.
 Drawing on country examples, it will illustrate how health systems are moving beyond fragmented initiatives towards outcomes-that-matter-focused, whole-system approaches, including through co-creation, capacity building, strategy development, and performance monitoring.
 It will also engage conference participants in a structured discussion on barriers, enablers, and transferable lessons across European health systems, with a focus on translating strategy into governance, leadership, and day-to-day action.

-This session is organised in collaboration with the WHO Quality of Care and Patient Safety Office, WHO Regional Office for Europe, which we thank for the support to our conference.
+This session is organised in collaboration with the WHO Quality of Care and Patient Safety Office, WHO Regional Office for Europe.

 The following papers will be presented: